Six Mile Creek, Mulholland Wildflower Preserve and Businessman’s Lunch

 Then we head uphill to a dirt service road that leads to a dramatic look-out over the closer of two reservoirs along the creek, in a setting of beautiful meadows.

-Shortly after, we head steeply downhill back to the creek level, this time in an overgrown flood plain full of marsh-type growth.
+For those who may want to hike further on their own, head steeply downhill back to the creek level, this time in an overgrown flood plain full of marsh-type growth.
 There are two ways forward, though one can sometimes be impassable; both can be wet and muddy.

-If you’re extremely adventurous, you can push on upstream to the dam at he bottom of the upper reservoir.
+If you’re extremely adventurous, you can push on upstream to the dam at the bottom of the upper reservoir.
 But this stretch is only for those with excellent balance and confidence who have no fear of heights.
 Otherwise, this stretch is a nightmare.
 It runs along the face of a cliff that drops straight down into the creek; the path is extremely narrow and not all that stable – strictly for daredevils.

 There are other trails on this side of the creek that are also very dangerous, and only for thrill-seekers.
-Click here to see an interesting relief map of the creek watershed — very rugged/
+Click here to see an interesting relief map of the creek watershed — very rugged.